notional-finance/contracts/docs/Escrow.md

 # Governance Methods
 ### `setDiscounts`
-> Sets discounts applied when purchasing collateral during liquidation or settlement
+> Sets discounts applied when purchasing collateral during liquidation or settlement.
+Discounts are represented as percentages multiplied by 1e18.
+For example, a 5% discount for liquidators will be set as 1.05e18
 #### Parameters:
 - `liquidation`: discount applied to liquidation
 - `settlement`: discount applied to settlement